Part 2: Objects and Properties

 Place Object Insert Default / AGI Headquarters

-From City Database Method
+Using the From City Database method

 1. Insert a Place () object using the From City Database () method.

-2. Type Exton in the Name: field when the Search Standard Object Data dialog box opens.
+2. Type Exton in the Name field when the Search Standard Object Data dialog box opens.

 3. Click Search.

-4. Right-click on Exton/Pennsylvania in the Results: list.
+4. Right-click Exton/Pennsylvania in the Results list.

 5. Select Insert Selected Item.
 This is another way to insert an item from the database.